December 9, 2015

 - Trends project that the number of retirees receiving a New Jersey pension may exceed the number of workers contributing to the pension system

-For a physical copy of "Exodus on the Parkwasy: Are Taxes Driving Wealthy Residents out of New Jersey?" email Amy Babcock at firstname.lastname@example.org
+The study is available to view online here or for a physical copy of "Exodus on the Parkwasy: Are Taxes Driving Wealthy Residents out of New Jersey?" please email Tyrel Holston at email@example.com

 Please remember that RegentAtlantic does not provide legal or tax advice.
 Please consult with a legal and or tax professional of your choosing prior to implementing any of the strategies discussed in this paper including changing your state of domicile.